Spectere/DotSDL/README.md

   * Keyboard input.
   * Window events.
 * Graphics
-  * A single 32-bit ARGB background canvas (useful for pixel plotting).
+  * An arbitrary number of 32-bit ARGB background canvases (useful for pixel plotting and backgrounds).
-  * Sprite drawing, with support for alpha blending, world and screen space rendering, and scaling.
+  * Sprite drawing, with support for alpha blending, world and screen space rendering, rotation, flipping, and scaling.
+  * Configurable Z-order for all sprites and background layers.
 * Power
   * Battery state.